 - 1. Log in to the Portal as central administrator. - 2.
 Click the ADMINISTRATION drop-down menu at the top of the window. - 3.
 Under ACCOUNT MANAGEMENT, select the option Accounts to open the dashboard for editing accounts. - 4.
-Optional: Click the button Synchronize with AD at the top of the dashboard to force the Portal to update the information on users and groups from the Domain Controller.
+Optional: Click the button Synchronize with AD at the top of the dashboard to force the Portal to update the information on users and groups from the Domain Controllers.
 While the update process is going on, the Portal displays the message Synchronization in progress in place of the button. - 5.
 Click the button Set AD groups at the top of the dashboard.
 The dialog for mapping AD groups to profiles shows up. - 6.
-Click the button Add group to set a new mapping.
+Click the button Add group to set a new mapping. - 1.
+Type in the name of a group in the column AD group name.
+As you type, a list of the possible groups to complete the name appears below.
+The groups are displayed in the form groupName@domainName.
+Finish typing or select one of the groups provided as a suggestion.
+Note that it is not possible to provision two groups that have the same name if they are in the same domain. - 2.
+Select an available user profile from the list in the Profile column. - ♦ If the profile is parameterized, choose the view domain of the users to be imported from the View list in the Profile Domain column.

-- 1. Type in the name of a group in the column AD group name.
-As you type, a list of the possible groups to complete the name appear below.
-Finish typing or select one of the groups provided as a suggestion. - 2.
-Select an available user profile from the list in the Profile column. - If the profile is parameterized, choose the view domain of the users to be imported from the View list in the Domain column. - Additionally, if the parameterized profile is of the administration type, choose the administration domain of the users to be imported from the Admin list in the Domain column. - 7.
+- Additionally, if the parameterized profile is of the administration type, choose the administration domain of the users to be imported from the Admin list in the Profile Domain column. - 7.
 Optional: Repeat the previous step to add more mappings. - 8.
 Click OK.